 “As a father of a child who has survived brain cancer, I’ve witnessed first-hand the benefits of scientific research,” he said.
 “And while I wish there was a quick-fix for all the families who are currently going through treatment with their children, I’m aware of the significant time and expertise it takes to find and ensure new therapies are completely safe.”

 “The Board through the support of our Research Advisory Committee each year looks to fund projects that will have the greatest chance of clinical success.
-Out of the 24 projects funded in 2016 2017, 12 will be supported well into 2019.”
+Out of the 24 projects funded between 2016-2017, twelve will be supported well into 2019.”

 Associate Professor David Ziegler, Chair of the charity’s Research Advisory Committee concurs with research being a long-game.
 He’s a paediatric oncologist with expertise in neuro-oncology and early phase clinical trials.
 He has concurrent appointments as Group Leader at the Children’s Cancer Institute, and conjoint Associate Professor at the University of New South Wales.